1upvc/landj-starter-gatsby-cms/src/pages/about/index.md

 title: About L&J Family Foods
 ---
 ### Family Venture
-L&J Family Foods is a family venture, started by a mother (Latha) and her son (Junie) to simply explore if a family fritter recipe could be put on a store shelf.
+L&J Family Foods is a family venture, started by a mother (Latha) and her son (Junie) to simply explore if a family fritter recipe and other lovable snacks could be put on a store shelf.
 The mother told her son, "if you figure out and convince a store for shelf space, I'll teach you how to make it."

 Through the joy of cooking together as a family, we have a goal of bringing delicious ethnic naturally made family snacks recipes to a modern age.
-Our first main product is Junie's Spicy Fritter which was inspired by a small town of Maddur, in the state of Karnataka, India.
-Inspried natural recipes like these have all have a human focus, strive for naturalness, and are intended to bring joy and relief to the stresses of everyday life.
+Inspired natural recipes, have vegan and/or gluten free focus, and are intended to bring joy and relief to the stresses of everyday life.
 The recipes and cooking techniques were passed in the best way possible: from mother to son with love.

 ![family](/img/family.jpg)